Hard Water: How Hard Water Causes Water Damage

 Another way to prevent water damage from hard water is with water conditioners.
 This is a device that uses filters and electronic pulses to change the structure of the water so minerals do not build up in your pipes or cause your pipes to weaken.
 This device protects your pipes and appliances from water damage.
 It is available for homes with water tanks or tankless style water heaters.
 There is no filter that needs to be maintained as well.
 Consider a water conditioner to prevent hard water buildup and breakage in your home.

-As the #1 network of restoration companies, Restoration Local makes finding a local water damage company easy.
+If you have water damage from hard water, Restoration Local makes finding a local water damage company easy.
 Choose a water damage contractor near you now or call 1-888-443-3110 for emergency services.
 Our on-call emergency water damage companies offer 24-hour service, 30-minute response time, and a free estimate.